 Iliotibial Band Friction Syndrome and Greater Trochanteric Bursitis

-UW Health's Sports Medicine doctors in Madison, Wisconsin, treat a wide range of common athletic injuries, including iliotibial band (ITB) friction syndrome and greater trochanteric bursitis (GTB), overuse conditions experienced by many runners and bikers.
+UW Health's Sports Medicine doctors treat a wide range of common athletic injuries, including iliotibial band (ITB) friction syndrome and greater trochanteric bursitis (GTB), overuse conditions experienced by many runners and bikers.

 About Iliotibial Band (ITB) Friction Syndrome and Greater Trochanteric Bursitis (GTB)